Change is like the family minivan. It’s not the fancy sports car everyone wants to drive, but it’s necessary to accomplish your goals.

 A change management plan is an outline that informs the use of processes and tools for managing the people side of change.
 The importance of change management lies in the fact that your employees – or end-users – determine the success of your project.

-Some of the key aspects of an effective change management plan include a communication plan, a sponsorship roadmap, a resistance management plan, a coaching plan and a training plan.
+Some of the key aspects of an effective change management process include a communication plan, a sponsorship roadmap, a resistance management plan, a coaching plan and a training plan.
 More specifically, a change management plan should fulfill the following purposes:

 - Provide a case for change